In Fine Taste

 • Preheat oven to 350 degrees Fahrenheit.
 Mix finely ground graham cracker crumbs with salt, sugar, and melted butter.

-• Spread mixture across baking sheet and bake for 10 minutes.
+• Spread mixture across baking sheet and bake for 5-8 minutes.
 Stir crumbs once on baking sheet halfway through.
 The mixture should be crisp; be careful not to let it burn.
-Set-aside until assembling ice cream.
+Cool and set aside until assembling ice cream.

 Meringue:

-• Place egg whites, sugar, and cream of tarter in a heat safe bowl over a pot of simmering water.
-Stir constantly until mixture is slightly frothy, warm (not hot, you don’t want scrambled eggs), and sugar is completely dissolved.
+• Place egg whites, sugar, and cream of tartar in a heat safe bowl over a pot of simmering water.
+Stir constantly until mixture is slightly frothy and warm (about 145 degrees Fahrenheit), and sugar is completely dissolved.
 One way to test this is rub the mixture between your fingers, if you cannot feel any grittiness of the sugar then it is done!

 • Remove bowl from simmering pot of water and let cool to room temperature.
-Then, using a hand mixer whip the egg whites.
+Add vanilla, then, using a hand mixer whip the egg whites.
 Start with a low speed and increase the speed after each minute.
 Whip until you have smooth, glossy, stiff peaks.
 Cool meringue completely before assembling ice cream.

 Lemon Ice Cream Base: